 Fleer had their own range of special cards in 1989, offering a slightly improved version compared to the norm.

 The Fleer Glossy Griffey Jr is exactly that, with the RC being similar to the base version in most respects.
-As the name suggests, there’s an added finish that makes the card stand out, while it’s thought that only 30,000 were produced altogether.
+As the name suggests, there’s an added finish that makes the card stand out.
+Who doesn’t like some gloss in their life every now and then?
+It’s thought that only 30,000 were produced altogether so finding one in gem mint condition is no easy task.
+But when you do, you’ll see a card capable of bringing in a few thousand at auction.

 Like Bowman and Fleer, the 1989 Topps Traded Tiffany is a souped-up version of the normal base card.
 You’ll be able to tell the difference thanks to a sharper look and a better finish, which is especially noticeable when you check out Griffey Jr’s name at the bottom.

-As a rarer version of the normal Topps Traded, it’s more expensive, with a PSA 10 grade recently selling for $1,085.
-The quote on the back is as follows;
+As a rarer version of the normal Topps Traded, it’s more expensive, with a PSA 10 grade recently selling for over $4,000 (roughly for around the same price as the Barry Bonds rookie card from Topps Tiffany) The quote on the back is as follows;

 “Ken’s first professional Hit was a Home Run for Bellingham vs. Everett, 6-17-87.
 He was named Northwest League Player of Week, June 16-22 with 3 HR and 8 RBI”.